 It is a strategy for managing an organization’s overall governance, enterprise risk management and compliance with regulations.
 The capabilities of GRC are often spread over different departments: internal audit, compliance, risk, legal, finance, IT, HR as well as the lines of business, executive suite and the board.
 However it broadly covers these three areas:

+GRC is a strategy framework that aligns IT with an organization’s business goals through risk management and compliance with regulations.
 IT GRC extends that governance, risk management, and compliance to technology and cybersecurity.
 By including IT in the organization’s GRC strategy, cyber risk is no longer siloed away from financial risk or any of the other risks faced by a company.
 Similarly, GRC centralizes all compliance needs, including data privacy compliance.